 The professor’s job has changed more in the last few years than it did in the previous century.
 The "sage on the stage" who delivers a standard lecture is being replaced by the "guide on the side."

-By automating the "busy work"—grading multiple-choice exams, tracking attendance, and answering basic syllabus questions—AI gives faculty their time back.
-That time is now spent on high-level mentorship, small-group discussions, and building AI literacy.
-Faculty training is now a cornerstone of university life, focusing on how to use these tools ethically and how to teach students to prompt and collaborate with AI effectively.
+By automating "busy work," such as grading multiple-choice exams, tracking attendance, and answering basic syllabus questions, AI allows faculty to focus on other priorities.
+This time is now spent on high-level mentorship, small-group discussions, and building AI literacy.
+Faculty training now centers on ethical tool usage and teaching students to prompt and collaborate with AI effectively.

 Ethics, Privacy, and the Human-Machine Balance